layoutd/live-by-bula/README.md

 ## 📅 Changelog

+### 1.8.6
+- Use configured App Title (suffix) in meta tags.
+- Allow admin access in maintenance mode.
+- Redirect browsing of /live/ directory to root.

 ### 1.8.5
 - Fallback to season name in meta tags if tournament name is not set in the admin interface.

 ### 1.8.4
 - Fix field order when grouping by field in games table.
 - Fix division order when grouping by division or division+pool in games table.
-- Add lower margin to top level tabs in two level tab navigation (for when they wrap)
+- Add lower margin to top level tabs in two level tab navigation (for when they wrap).

 ### 1.8.3
 - Add a persistent division preference for more consistent navigation.